pankajekm/PDF-Cropper/README.md

 PDF Cropper

-A libarary to crop boundaries from pdf files.
+A libarary to crop boundaries from pdf files, removing unwanted colours and preserves relevant text.
+Also compresses pdf size.